How to Personalize a Motorhome

 sofa-in-motorhome

-Before removing the sofa, we needed to find it a new home.
+Before removing the sofa, we wanted to find it a new home.
+We didn’t want to put it in a dumpster if someone could use it.

 When the resort we were staying at announced a patio sale, we saw our opportunity to donate the sofa.